-OL3 EPR is a major international project, and a little over 2,000 people worked at the Olkiluoto construction site at the end of 2017.
+OL3 EPR is a major international project, and approximately 1,500 people worked at the Olkiluoto construction site at the end of 2018.
 An uncompromising safety culture is a basic requirement at the site, and occupational safety indicators remained at a good level.

 First commissioning stage of the turbine island was completed.
 Some of the systems and components will remain in operation, while others have been stored in accordance with a separate plan.